How to Connect Microsoft SQL Server to Google Sheets

 Finally, you must write a function that calls the readData function and passes the results to the pushDataToGoogleSheet function.
 This will insert the data into cells within Google Sheets.

-The Google Apps Script method is only feasible for technical users.
-But even for those users, debugging and maintaining this Apps Script function is annoyingly time-consuming.
-That’s why pre-built connectors, such as those offered by Coefficient, are preferred even by technical users.
+That’s why pre-built google sheets connectors, such as those offered by Coefficient, are preferred even by technical users.

 Hevo Data is an ETL tool that extracts, transforms, and loads data between different sources.
 With Hevo Data, technical-oriented users can build a data pipeline between MS SQL Server and Google Sheets.